HID Headlights 5th Gen 4Runner Xenon Depot

 Xenon Depot HID (High-Intensity Discharge) Headlights on 5th Gen 4Runner

-We can all agree on one thing, Xenon Depot headlights are the way to go in the 4Runner world.
-Not only the 4Runner world but Tacomas, Tundras, and many other makes and models.
+We can all agree on one thing, Xenon Depot headlights are the way to go.
 Xenon Depot is a company that has specialized in automotive lighting for years.

 There are quite a few companies out there, that make and design HID headlights for our low beam (H11) housing but not too many compare to the Xenon Depot HIDs.
 Whether you go with Xenon Depot as your company of choice or another company, one thing is for sure, do your research on companies as well as HIDs and LEDs.

-If going the low beam HID route is something that you are interested in, check out our overview on 4Runner Headlights and then our detailed overview on HID 4Runner headlights before you make up your mind.
-If you are buying HID bulbs for your low beam (H11) housing, know that there is a difference between installing HID bulbs and an HID 4Runner retrofit.
+If going the low beam HID route is something that you are interested in, check out our overview of the HID bulbs before you make up your mind.
+If you are buying HID bulbs for your low beam (H11) housing, know that there is a difference between installing HID bulbs and an HID retrofit.

 HID Bulbs or HID Retrofit?